gencay/vscode-chatgpt/README.md

 [![Badge for version for Visual Studio Code extension gencay.vscode-chatgpt](https://vsmarketplacebadges.dev/version/gencay.vscode-chatgpt.png)](https://marketplace.visualstudio.com/items?itemName=gencay.vscode-chatgpt)

-## 📢 December 25 Update
+## 📢 December 25 Update - Chromium-based browser solution

 The extension is expected to work without any 403s or 429s since it will now use the browser behind the scenes to make the chatGPT requests.
-Please make sure that `autologin` setting is set to `true` (default is `true`) and you keep the `Chrome` browser open all the time after logging in.
+Please make sure that `autologin` setting is set to `true` (default is `true`) and you **keep the browser open** all the time after logging in.
 It'll be automatically minimized after successful login.
 You can then ask questions to ChatGPT via the extension as usual.

 # ChatGPT as your copilot to level up your developer experience